-- (1) The fair value of the equity-based consideration paid in connection with Step 1 of the Oiltanking acquisition was based on the closing market price of our common units of \$39.62 per unit on the acquisition date. - (2) The IDRs represented contractual rights to future cash incentive distributions to be paid by Oiltanking.
+The fair value of the equity-based consideration paid in connection with Step 1 of the Oiltanking acquisition was based on the closing market price of our common units of \$39.62 per unit on partnership agreement.
+Oiltanking GP could separate and self the IDRs independent of its other residual general partner interest in Oiltanking.
+In February 2015 (following completion of Step 2 of the Oiltanking acquisition), the Oiltanking IDRs were cancelled and the carrying value of this intangible asset was reclassified to goodwill.

+The IDRs represented contractual rights to future cash incentive distributions to be paid by Oiltanking.
 These rights were granted to Oiltanking GP under the terms of Oiltanking's partnership agreement.
 Oiltanking GP could separate and sell the IDRs independent of its other residual general partner interest in Oiltanking.
-In February 2015 (following completion of Step 2 of the Oiltanking acquisition), the Oiltanking IDRs were cancelled and the carrying value of this intangible asset was reclassified to goodwill. - (3) In connection with Step 1, we entered into the Liquidity Option Agreement with OTA and Marquard & Bahls ("M&B", a German corporation and ultimate parent company of OTA).
-Other long-term liabilities include our initial \$219.7 million estimated fair value for the Liquidity Option Agreement (see Note 17). - (4) From an accounting perspective, Enterprise acquired control of Oiltanking as a result of completing Step 1.
+In February 2015 (following completion of

+In connection with Step 1, we entered into the Liquidity Option Agreement with OTA and Marquard & Bahls ("M&B", a German corporation and ultimate parent company of OTA).
+Other long-term liabilities include our initial \$219.7 million estimated fair value for the Liquidity Option Agreement (see Note 17).

+From an accounting perspective, Enterprise acquired control of Oiltanking as a result of completing Step 1.
 The estimated fair value of Oiltanking's common units held by parties other than Enterprise following Step 1 (i.e., the "noncontrolling interest") is based on 28,328,890 common units held by third parties on October 1, 2014 multiplied by the closing unit price for Oiltanking common units of \$49.32 per unit on that date.